 4.1.4 Applying and Interviewing

 Anyone interested in volunteering at the Library must first submit a volunteer application form.
-The Supervisor, Administrative Services will interview all persons applying for volunteer positions so that the qualifications, ability and suitability of the individual may be determined.
+The Supervisor, Administrative Services will interview all persons applying for open volunteer positions so that the qualifications, ability and suitability of the individual may be determined.
 Only those applicants chosen for an interview will be contacted when an opening is available.
 The interview will offer prospective volunteers the opportunity to learn about the library, its mission, and available volunteer positions.
 Volunteers will provide a current police check upon accepting a position.

 4.1.5 Training and Assessment